Watching the watchdogs: American TV, Gaza and two sides of a ceasefire

 The analysts/commentators interviewed in the US by American networks provided extra layers of orientalist stereotyping of Palestinians and Arabs that offered little or no news value but pandered mainly to audiences’ natural entertainment instincts, or the networks’ jingoistic support of US policies in the region.

-So heard former hostage negotiators in the US explain (assume, actually) what difficulties Israelis would face in freeing their detained nationals, including “Arab street” pressures.
-We even heard that FBI agents were in Israel to investigate possible Palestinian crimes against American citizens – of course, no attempt was made by the networks to question whether similar efforts were under way to investigate the many Israeli crimes against the Palestinians – including the killing of more than 14,000 people – some of whom also happen to be American citizens.
+So we heard former hostage negotiators in the US explain (assume, actually) what difficulties Israelis would face in freeing their detained nationals, including “Arab street” pressures.
+We even heard that FBI agents were in Israel to investigate possible Palestinian crimes against American citizens – of course, no attempt was made by the networks to question whether similar efforts were under way to investigate the many Israeli crimes against the Palestinians, including the killing of more than 14,000 people, some of whom also happen to be American citizens.

 The most glaring shortcoming in the American television coverage of the recent events in Israel-Palestine was the almost total lack of any historical context that would have helped audiences make sense of the October 7 attack on Israel and everything that followed.
-This context was needed not to justify Hamas’s attack, but merely to help people understand why it happened in this century old conflict.
+This context was needed not to justify Hamas’s attack, but merely to help people understand why it happened in this century-old conflict.

 Indeed, the attack on Israel cannot be fully understood and analysed without considering the half dozen other clashes between Israel and Hamas in the last 35 years since Hamas was born.
 Palestinians, and most of the international community, insist that the historical context of this conflict must be appreciated if the wars are to end and a route to coexistence is to be forged.
 Israel, on the other hand, is determined to shut down any historical analysis that could explain how a land that was 96 percent Palestinian a century ago is 80 percent Jewish Israeli now.
 When American television does not present any historical context, it explicitly sides with Israel on this central issue.
 It can do this as much as it wants in its opinion offerings, but not in news coverage.